danisw/danisw/README.md

 <a href="https://github.com/sponsors/M0nica"><img align="left" width="150" height="150" src="https://github.com/M0nica/M0nica/blob/main/octomonica/m0nica-octocat-rotating.gif?raw=true"></a>
 -->
 -  💼 Reach me on <a href="https://www.linkedin.com/in/paramita-daniswari-271619144/">LinkedIn</a>
--  🌱 I’m currently learning Big Data Technology and probably share it on <a href="medium https://medium.com/@daniswari-paramita/">Medium</a>
+-  🌱 I’m currently learning Big Data Technology and probably share it on <a href="https://medium.com/@daniswari-paramita/">Medium</a>

 <!--
 **danisw/danisw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.